WasmEdge/WasmEdge/docs/book/en/src/embed/rust/memory_manipulation.md

 The comments in the code explain the meaning of the code sample above, so we don't describe more.

-The complete example can be found [here](https://github.com/WasmEdge/WasmEdge/blob/master/bindings/rust/wasmedge-sdk/examples/memory.rs).
+The complete code of this example can be found [here](https://github.com/WasmEdge/WasmEdge/blob/master/bindings/rust/wasmedge-sdk/examples/memory.rs).